 To determine what to synchronize, and how to carry out synchronization, OpenIDM relies on mappings configured in the /path/to/conf/sync.json file.
-LiveSync and implicit sync rely on the mappings configured once per OpenIDM server.
+LiveSync and automatic sync rely on the mappings configured once per OpenIDM server.

-For reconciliation or LiveSync, you can schedule changes as described in Chapter 13, "Scheduling Tasks and Events".
+For reconciliation or LiveSync, you can schedule changes as described in Scheduling Tasks and Events.